WilliamVenner/state-department/README.md

 gracefully drop the global state when your program exits.

-In this example use case, you could use `state-department` to store the database connection in [`State`], and then gracefully drop the state when your program exits, thereby closing the database connection and flushing any changes to disk.
+In this example use case, you could use `state-department` to store the database connection in [`StateManager`], and then gracefully drop the state when your program exits, thereby closing the database connection and flushing any changes to disk.